We've assembled some suggestions and created new resources to help you support students with their writing during hybrid and distance learning!

 Student-led practice

-You can also monitor student progress from your Student Data page by following these steps!
-Our team also put together a self-direct practice plan for students here.
+- You can also monitor student progress from your Student Data page by following these steps!

 💡Encouraging students to complete practice is a great time to offer extra credit or challenge students to see who can master the most topics!
 You can also use our Leaderboards feature to view a count of mastered topics by student for each class.